 Wireless, too, has improved things no end.
 It has given us small, portable devices that can all talk to the internet.

-And it is from this that the so-called ‘internet of things’ has grown.
-The term 'internet of things' is being used a lot in the news at the moment, as the annual Consumer Electronics Show (CES) takes place.
+And it is from this that the so-called ‘internet of things’ (IoT) has grown.

 What’s the idea of the internet of things?

-This concept is about giving more and more devices in your home access to the internet.
+This concept is about giving more and more devices in your home ability to talk to each other.

 In the future, every LED lightbulb and home appliance will be able to tell you their status, as will your heating and security systems - and you'll be able to control them from anywhere in the world.